mekowalski/todo-mvc/AUTH-NOTES.md

 GET /login sessions#new
 POST /sessions sessions#create

--Currently, the root '/' is diaplying the lists#index BUT ListsController has before_action of authentication_required and this is not being called -Therefore lists#index is displayed
+-Currently, the root '/' is displaying the lists#index BUT ListsController has before_action of authentication_required and this is not being called -Therefore lists#index is displayed

+-Now root works correctly to redirect user to Login path/form -Login works, to display lists#index
+-Logout built with sessions#destroy, correctly logs out and redirects to login page -This is a cool part.
+User has not association with lists but can create lists, add items to list and mark items complete in a list